Chapter 45

 'Luke, this is the forest where Ian is!
 I can feel his presence, can't you?'
 She said.

 'Maybe there is.
-The Supreme Chancellor just called me and told me that a guy named Mugin Fonaldris, who claims to be the former owner of the tavern where Ian might have worked, is looking for two Jedi.
+The Supreme Chancellor just called me and told me that a guy named Mugin Fonaldris, who claims to be the former owner of the tavern where Ian has worked, is looking for two Jedi.
 He has been arrested and kept in detention at the space port of Ktafunda, because he didn't cooperate with the officials who were investigating a fight in a local tavern.
 He probably can guide you to the place where Ian is.'

 Liane blushed and whispered.